-Dr. Web icon displays the current application state:
+Dr.Web icon displays the current application state:

-Dr.Web icon Description ₩ All necessary components are running and protecting your computer. ₹ Self-Protection or an important component is disabled, or virus databases are out-of-date, that compromises security of the anti-virus and your computer.
-Enable Self-Protection or the disabled component.
-Components are expected to start after the operating system startup process is completed, thus wait until the components start; or an error occurred while starting one of the main Dr.Web components, and your computer is at risk of virus infection.
-Check that you have a valid key file and, if required, install it. ₩ Scanner is currently running.
+Dr.Web icon Description All necessary components are running and protecting your computer. ₹ 7 Self-Protection or an important component is disabled, or virus databases are out- of-date, that compromises security of the anti-virus and your computer.
+Enable Self- Protection or the disabled component.
+Components are expected to start after the operating system startup process is completed, thus wait until the components start; or an error occurred while starting one of the main Dr.Web components, and your computer is at risk of infection.
+Check that you have a valid key file and, if required, install it.

-6. Security Center
+7. Security Center